 Not related to With Catlike Tread or to Classy Cat-Burglar (although all three tropes reference cats as stealthy animals).
 See also Cats Are Superior, Cats Are Mean, Animal Stereotypes (generally the cause of ninja cats), and Good Animals, Evil Animals (when the cat ninjas are evil, often when they're black or Siamese).
 See also Female Feline, Male Mutt (in cases of overlap, you can usually expect a cat ninja and a dog bruiser).

 - From Bleach, Yoruichi was once head of the Onmitsukido (the ninja branch of the Soul Society) and can transform into a cat.

-- In Buck Godot: Zap Gun for Hire, the Human Delegation's security staff includes a talking cat named Martin who specialises in sneaking and stealth, and dons a full-on McNinja outfit when things get serious.
+- In Buck Godot: Zap Gun for Hire, the Human Delegation's security staff includes a talking cat named Martin who specializes in sneaking and stealth, and dons a full-on McNinja outfit when things get serious.

-- Blood and Revolution has Saitou assigning animal motifs to most of the characters; Aoshi - a literal ninja, last head of the Oniwabanshuu - is given a panther (made only worse once Aoshi becomes a vampire and developes cat eyes).
+- Blood and Revolution has Saitou assigning animal motifs to most of the characters; Aoshi - a literal ninja, last head of the Oniwabanshuu — is given a panther (made only worse once Aoshi becomes a vampire and develops cat eyes).
 To Aoshi's annoyance, he eventually evolves into a chaos demon, and because Your Mind Makes It Real his natural form does have a cat tail.